 Otherwise you will never know what it means to be.
 We will only see the other as someone much bigger and better or someone much smaller and lesser than us.
 Once we see the essence of every single thing is just the same as anything else, we will experience peace on Earth.

 Now the only thing that matters is how beautiful and profound is your life?
 Are you growing deeper and broader, or narrow, rigid, inflexible and divided?
-The former requires you can balance science with wisdom.
+The former requires you can balance local wisdom and science.
 Not just the nonsense of one’s mind.

 If there were no rules and we had absolute freedom, our lives would be in chaos trying to balance relationships, children, jobs, school and responsibilities.
 So having systems can be incredibly useful for discipline, structure, routine and harmony.